 With schools across Gloucestershire closed to all but critical workers’ and vulnerable children, many of the county’s primary and secondary students are learning remotely from home until at least February 2021 half-term.

-Malvern St James Girls’ School has shared some of its expert advice about online learning to help parents make the best of their home-schooling experience.
+SoGlos spoke to Malvern St James Girls’ School, with the independent school sharing some of its expert advice about online learning to help parents make the best of their home-schooling experience.

 Staying positive may seem more difficult than ever in the midst of a global pandemic.
 With online learning comes inevitable pressure for caregivers, most of whom are working from home as well as supporting their children’s education during lockdown.